ray-creations/ray-social-feeds-for-twitter/readme.txt

 Tags: Twitter Feeds, Twitter Feeds WordPress, Twitter Feed, Twitter Widget, Twitter Gallery, Ray Social Feeds For Twitter Requires at least: 4.0
 Tested up to: 5.9
-Stable tag: 1.2.3
+Stable tag: 1.2.4
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Display clean, beautiful, highly customizable, responsive, yet powerful twitter feeds on your website from any Twitter account or your own Mentions timeline.
+Twitter feed based on **Keyword Search & Hashtags** is also available now.

 == Description ==
 **Ray Social Feeds For Twitter** lets you display Twitter feeds beautifully on your website.
-You can display your own mentions timeline or tweets from any Twitter user.
-The feed is highly customizable and can be displayed anywhere on your site in a **List** or **Slider** format, using either shortcode or widget.
+You can display your own mentions timeline, tweets from any Twitter user, Twitter feed based on keywords and Feed based on Hashtags.
+The feed is highly customizable and can be displayed anywhere on your site in a **List**, **Slider** or **Masonry** format, using either Shortcodes or Widgets.

 You can **define defaults** on your Settings page.
 And can override those settings by specifying custom attributes in your shortcodes.
 Every widget & shortcode can also have its own unique settings.

 Any page can have **multiple shortcodes and widgets**.
 And each can have its own custom specific settings.
 So each shortcode or widget can fetch unique feeds.

 The generated feeds are **mobile-friendly & responsive** and adapts to the width of the container in which they are placed.
-Also, it automatically adapts the styling of your website.
+Also, it automatically adapts to the styling of your website.

 You get a "Styling tab" to control the look of the different components of the Twitter feed.
 You can change font size, color, font weight, inherit from theme.
 Tweet header, the tweet itself, and the Tweet footer can have separate styling.